-This is our tenth quarterly report.
+This is our eleventh quarterly report.
 The status of compliance with the 22 active requirements of the Negotiated Settlement Agreement is shown for all of our quarterly reports in the graph below.
-It shows that compliance has increased by one Task over the level noted in our previous three reports.
-The increase reflects the return to compliance of Task 41.
-We found its companion requirement, Task 40, which addresses the state of the database itself, in partial compliance because the data problems were resolved with the data management equivalent of duct tape - reverting to the recording of arrest data by hand.
+It shows that compliance has decreased from the level noted in our last report.
+In all, 54% of the Tasks are in Phase 2 compliance.
+This level was exceeded in three previous reports, including the last.